 - Stand in awe in front of the Eiffel Tower as the lights sparkle against the night.
 Pro tip: this happens every hour on the hour.

-Day 6: Sightseeing Tour of Paris + New Year's Eve Celebration
+- Day 6: Tour Paris + New Year’s Eve Celebration

-- Make the city your runway as you strut down a couple of the 6,100 streets, and hit up some well-known areas like Bastille, Montmarte, and Parc de Belleville.
+- Hit up some well-known areas like Bastille, Montmarte, and Parc de Belleville.

 Fall in Louvre: Paris is home to some of the world’s most incredible art collections.
 Admire the Venus de Milo at the Louvre or check out modern art and the insides of a clock tower at Musee d’Orsay.